marlhakizi/SpellCheck/README.md

 ### SpellCheck

-This is an NLP algorithm able correct corrupted files using tokenization and Levenshtein distance between two sequences.
+This is an NLP algorithm able to correct corrupted files using tokenization and Levenshtein distance between two sequences.

 My function used:
 * A few paragraphs from the corrupted Jane Austen's book "Sense and Sensibility". (see try.txt)